 Everything in this configuration is reusable for future projects.
 However, we recommend setting up your configuration from scratch for at least a few projects.
 This will give you more experience with setting up a development environment.

 Note: The project above was set up on a Mac machine.
 If you are using a Windows machine, running two commands in one script with a ';' won't work.
-We'll instead need to join the two with "&" like this:
+We'll instead need to join the two with

 "start": "npm run build & webpack-dev-server --open --mode development".